-The Company's marketable securities have been classified and accounted for as available-for-sale.
+The Company's short-term investments have been classified and accounted for as available-for-sale.
 Management determines the appropriate classification of its investments at the time of purchase and reevaluates the designation at each balance sheet date.
 The Company may or may not hold securities with stated maturities greater than 12 months until maturity.
-As management views these securities as available to support current operations, the Company classifies securities with maturities beyond 12 months as current assets under the caption marketable securities in the accompanying Consolidated Balance Sheets.
-The Company's marketable securities are carried at fair value, with the unrealized gains and losses reported as a component of shareholder's equity.
-Realized gains and losses on sales of marketable securities are generally determined using the specific identification method, and are included in miscellaneous (income) expense in the Consolidated Statements of Operations.
+As management views these securities as available to support current operations, the Company classifies securities with maturities beyond 12 months as current assets under the caption short-term investments in the accompanying Consolidated Balance Sheets.
+The Company's short-term investments are carried at fair value, with the unrealized gains and losses reported as a component of shareholder's equity.
+Realized gains and losses on sales of short-term investments are generally determined using the specific identification method, and are included in miscellaneous (income) expense in the Consolidated Statements of Operations.